-- 1. Read course documents each week, including any introductory remarks, lecture notes, and appropriate sections from the textbook, as assigned. - 2.
-Respond to the items posted in the discussion board throughout the semester.
-(Late contributions receive 0 points.) - 3.
-Complete and submit weekly assignments to the digital drop box.
-(10pt late penalty for late submissions.) - 4.
-Maintain online library research log. - 5.
-Submit assigned computing research/current events assignments via discussion board.
-(10pt late penalty for late submissions.) - 6.
-Submit all work on or before the posted class schedule deadlines. - In the "Research Log Account" the student will record all activity associated with library research.
-Research includes course textbook and articles from magazines, databases, and web sites.
+5. Submit a research paper on a course related topic.
+(10pt late fee per calendar day for late submissions.

+6. Submit all work on or before the posted class schedule deadlines.

+- In the "Research Log Account" the student will record all activity associated with library research.
 The student will be able to access the account and up-date or correct information as needed.
-The instructor will have access to each student's account. - Penalty points will be assessed for work not received by the posted due date.
+The instructor will have access to each student's account. - Late fees will be assessed for work not received by the posted due date.
 See Requirements.
-Extenuating circumstances should be discussed with instructor in advance of due dates. - Timely participation in discussion board forums is required.
+Extenuating circumstances should be discussed with instructor in advance of due dates. - Regular participation in discussion board forums is required. - Expect feedback on each assignment.
+Grades posted at the end of Weeks 4, 8, 12, and 15.

+REGIONS UNIVERSITY e-Syllabus®

-Regions e-Syllabus® Section II
+Section II